dftd3/simple-dftd3/README.md

 It is mostly based on the [`dftd4`](https://github.com/dftd4/dftd4) program and borrows one or two ideas from the implementation in [`ased3`](https://github.com/ehermes/ased3).

+Right now it is more a playground to test various features, designs and tools.

 ## Installing

 To build this project we use [`meson`](https://mesonbuild.com/) and require